 We didn’t wait in line longer than 5 minutes but we were in the store for over an hour even though my list wasn’t very long.
 I couldn’t help wandering around and browsing each department.
 I left happy and extremely satisfied.
 I am looking forward to future grocery shopping there.
 It makes my life and shopping a little easier and much more enjoyable.

 Back in Evansville after an extended weekend to Chicago.
 While in the Chicago area I attended the NMRA show at Joliet Route 66 Raceway, visited Navy Pier, and partaked of some adult beverages.
 All in all it was a great weekend with absolutely beautiful weather.
 Hard to believe that in the middle of July it got down into the 50’s shortly after dark, but I’ll take it over the 105 degree days we’ve been having here in Southern Indiana.

 On Saturday I visited down town Chicago near the Navy Pier and I was astounded at how many things there were to do.
 Obviously a much bigger city, but Evansville has a lot they could learn from such a busy downtown area.
 An example of things I missed out on doing, but will make plans for next trip are:

 Sea Hog Boat Ride

 Go Up in The Sears Tower

-Ok, maybe not that last one since I’m afraid of heights.
+I even got to try on hoverboards (For which I have developed a craze now).
+Ok, maybe not The Sears Tower since I’m afraid of heights.
 But at any rate there are a ton of things to do, besides just eat, drink, and be merry.
 Also, if you can get past the construction, traffic wasn’t that bad and zipping in and out of Chicago was just a small annoyance instead of a chore.

 I look forward to another trip in the not so distant future when I can take my wife and daughter along.